Jason-Whitmore/jpf/docs/Examples.md

 Accuracy (correct predictions / number of samples): 0.92
 ```

-## nnresnet
+### nnresnet

 The nnresnet example demonstrates the building, fitting, saving, and loading of more complex neural network structures.
 In this example, two nearly identical
-neural networks are created with 4 Dense hidden layers with Tanh activation functions.
-The Resnet version, however, uses an Add layer, which combines output from
+neural networks are created using 4 Dense hidden layers with Tanh activation functions.
+One version (ResNet), however, uses an Add layer, which combines output from
 multiple layers by using vector addition.
 With very deep neural networks, the vanishing gradient problem becomes apparent during the backward pass process.
-This is because if the input to the Tanh activation function is too high, the derivative of the function at that input approaches zero.
+This is because if the input to the Tanh activation function is too high or too low, the derivative of the function at that input approaches zero.
 With more layers, this
 effect is compounded and learning will slow.
 With an Add layer, however, connections are formed with layers near both the input and output sides of the network.
 Since the loss with respect to model weights is quite strong at the Add layer, the connected layers have two sources of loss signals (from both the Add layer and the
 "next" layer), which helps speed up learning.